Hands on: Microsoft Surface Headphones review

 One thing that cannot be denied is the Surface Headphones’ curb appeal: these cans are just drop-dead gorgeous.
 The silver aluminum shell around the ear cups and headband, punctuated by chrome Microsoft logos atop each ear cup, could pump up your cool factor a few points.

-But, more importantly, these are just plain comfortable to wear and all-around no nonsense.
-For instance, Microsoft went with a manually adjustable headband rather than one that adjusts automatically – the latter has always led to too tight of a fit for this editor.
+But, more importantly, these are just plain comfortable to wear.
+The memory foam-filled ear cups offer soft cushioning and hold their shape for several seconds when pressed.

-We also absolutely love that each ear cup is actually a control dial on the outside, with one tweaking volume and the other tweaking noise cancellation.
-It’s an incredibly intuitive means of adjusting those settings.

-Finally, the memory foam-filled ear cushions are a welcome addition for comfort’s sake.
 We could see ourselves wearing these headphones for extended sessions without a doubt.
+Plus, Microsoft went with a manually adjustable headband rather than one that adjusts automatically – the latter has always led to too tight of a fit for this editor.

+We also absolutely love that the outside edge each ear cup is actually a control dial, with one tweaking volume and the other tweaking noise cancellation.
+It’s an incredibly intuitive means of adjusting those settings and we're surprised more headphones haven't implemented a similar control scheme.

 Performance